-Preheat oven to 350°F (180°C).
+Preheat the oven to 350°F (180°C).
 Line two 9-inch round pans with parchment paper.
 Grease the pans with coconut oil on the sides and bottom, parchment paper included.
 Set aside.

 In a medium mixing bowl, combine apple cider vinegar, almond milk, canola oil, and vanilla extract.
 Set aside 10 minutes to curdle.